 You will be taken to this page:

 Here, you will be asked to input the language and currency you want to use for your shop and the reason for opening a shop.
 Simply click the answers that best apply to you and carry on to the next step.
-And don’t worry, Etsy has a built-in currency conversion tool in case shoppers want to buy your products from another country.
+And don’t worry, Etsy has a built-in currency conversion tool if online shoppers want to buy your products from another country.

 3. Choose Your Etsy Shop Preferences

-Once you’re done with the setup, you must customize your settings for how you want your shop to function and what you want your homepage to look.
+Once you’re done with the setup, you must customize your shop preferences and settings for how you want your shop to function and your Etsy homepage.
 In addition to entering the information regarding the shop language, shop country, shop name, and shop currency, you will also need to fill in the following:

 Your Shop Name: Before you can start selling like many Etsy sellers, you need to name your shop.
 Choose a store name less than 20 characters long and doesn’t contain any spaces or characters that aren’t letters and numbers.

-Keep in mind that choosing the right name for your shop can help your search engine optimization purposes in Etsy search, so it pays to have at least a basic understanding of keyword relevance and Etsy SEO and Etsy search before deciding on a shop or store name.
+Remember that choosing the right name for your shop can help your search engine optimization purposes in Etsy search.
+Therefore, it pays to understand keyword relevance and Etsy SEO and Etsy search before deciding on a shop or store name.
 If you need help with this, you’ll need to do keyword research with a tool like Koalanda.

-If you’ve already chosen one, Etsy allows you to change it just once.
+Etsy allows you to change it just once if you’ve already chosen one.

 Shop Title: This is a brief description of your Etsy store in the products you sell.
-Your title should inform customers what you do, sell, or provide as an Etsy seller.
+Your title should inform Etsy customers what you do, sell, or provide as an Etsy seller.
 As with your Etsy shop name, keyword use is essential here.

 Links: The platform allows you to link to your social media pages.
-You can link to your Twitter feed, Facebook page, and other social outlets so you can easily promote your storefront to your network.
+You can link to your Twitter feed, Facebook page, and other social outlets to easily promote your storefront to your network.

-Shop Announcement: In this section, you can include details about your Etsy listings or whatever else buyers might need to know when they visit your shop, as many Etsy sellers do.
+Shop Announcement: In this section, you can include details about your Etsy listings or what buyers and potential customers might need to know when they visit your shop, as many Etsy sellers do.